 Before climbing Snowdon myself, I didn’t know this, I thought there was just one way up, but I think it’s great there are so many routes to the Snowdon summit because it helps keep walkers dispersed, if everyone had to walk the same track it would be really busy!

 3 of these Snowdon paths leave from Pen-Y-Pass and because I was staying at the YHA Snowdon Pen Y Pass Hostel, it made sense for me to summit Mount Snowdon from Pen Y Pass.
-I loved my walk and it was perfect for me so I recommend it to you too, and here is how to climb Snowdon from Pen Y Pass!
+I loved my walk and it was perfect for me so I recommend it to you too.
+Here is how to climb Snowdon from Pen Y Pass and why you need to add it to your North Wales itinerary!

 Snowdon from Pen Y Pass